shallomkanyori/alx-backend-storage/0x01-NoSQL/README.md

 - Prototype: `def schools_by_topic(mongo_collection, topic):`
 - `mongo_collection` will be the `pymongo` collection object
 - `topic` (string) will be topic searched

+### Task 12
+Write a Python script that provides some stats about Nginx logs stored in MongoDB:
+- Database: `logs`
+- Collection: `nginx`
+- Display:
+	- first line: `x logs` where `x` is the number of documents in this collection
+	- second line: `Methods:`
+	- 5 lines with the number of documents with the `method = ["GET", "POST", "PUT", "PATCH", "DELETE"]` in this order (tabulation before each line)
+	- one line with the number of documents with:
+		- `method=GET`
+		- `path=/status`